Is there a good time to buy gold?

-Gold, like all other investments, has its risks and can be volatile depending on the economy.
+Gold, like all other investments like Forex trading, has its risks and can be volatile depending on the economy.
 Determining the value in gold prices can be subjective, and it also depends on your risk appetite.

 Although gold is a relatively low risk and less volatile asset than stocks and bonds, there are certain optimal times to invest in gold to reap more market returns and limit your losses.